8 Days Snow Leopard Safari

-China is home to the most significant Snow Leopard habitat in the world which spanning 1,100,000 square kilometers and featuring the more of these animals than anywhere else (around 2,000–2,500).
+China is home to the most Snow Leopard in the world.
+Its habitat spans 1,100,000 square kilometers and features the largest number of the Snow Leopard than anywhere else (around 2,000–2,500).
 In this exciting tour from AbsolutePanda, you will have the once in a lifetime opportunity to search for these rare and elusive big cats in the heart of their alpine habitat.
 Come with us as we track and photograph these captivating animals with the help of locals near their habitat.

 About Snow Leopard

 The pelage ground color is a uniformly light gray scattered with black rings or spots.
 The venter is white.
 The tail is very long and quite thick, and legs seem disproportionately short.
-Found in high mountains, generally between 3,000 and 4,500 m and occasionally as high as 5,500 m.
+Found in high mountains, generally between 3,000m and 4,500m and occasionally as high as 5,500m.
 Snow Leopard is listed as Vulnerable on the IUCN Red List.
 The generation length of the Snow Leopard is eight years.

 Snow Leopards are solitary animals, but they usually share a shared space.
 They mainly overnight and rest near cliffs and ridges that provide vantage points and shade.
 Females with her cubs typically live together.
 The mother gives birth in a rocky den, and its litter sizes vary from one to five cubs, but the average is 2.2.

 The Snow Leopard is a carnivore and actively hunts its prey.
 It prefers to prey species like Himalayan Blue Sheep, Siberian Ibex, Wild Yak, Himalayan Marmot, Plateau Pika and so on in China.
 Interestingly, Snow Leopard also eats vegetation, including grass and twigs.

 • Travel through the heartland of the Snow Leopard’s Habitat.

 Witness the natural splendor of China’s largest natural reserve.